IIITLucknowSWEngg/CSITTeam005/Assignment1/Project.md

 ## High-Level Goals
 - ### Engagement through Gamification:
-    Duolingo transforms learning into an interactive game by introducing points, streaks, leaderboards, and rewards.
+    Duolingo turns learning into an interactive game by introducing points, streaks, leaderboards, and rewards.
 This not only keeps users motivated but also makes the process of learning a new language feel exciting and enjoyable.
 - ### Personalized Learning Experience:
     The app adapts to each user’s learning style and pace.
-Whether you're a beginner or already have some knowledge, Duolingo tailors its lessons to suit your progress and areas of improvement, ensuring an effective and customized learning journey.
+Whether you're a beginner or already have prior knowledge, Duolingo tailors its lessons to suit your progress and areas of improvement, ensuring an effective and customized learning journey.
 - ### Diverse Learning Modalities:
-    Learning a language isn’t just about memorizing words—it’s about understanding and using them.
+    Learning a language involves more than memorizing words.
 Duolingo offers vocabulary building, grammar exercises, listening practice, and even speaking activities powered by speech recognition to ensure users get a holistic learning experience.
 - ### User Progress Tracking:
-   To help users stay on track, Duolingo provides tools to set learning goals and monitor progress.
+   Duolingo help users stay on track by provideing tools to set learning goals and monitor progress.
 Features like streak counts, progress charts, and skill evaluations give users a clear sense of how far they’ve come and what they need to focus on next.
 - ### Community Interaction:
    Learning together is always better!
 Duolingo connects users with a vibrant community of language learners, encouraging collaboration and friendly competition through shared goals and challenges.

 ## What the Project Will Do
 - ### Provide Language Courses:
    The app includes structured courses in multiple languages, catering to users from beginner to advanced levels.
-Each course is broken down into bite-sized lessons to make learning manageable and consistent.
+Each course is divided into bite-sized lessons to make learning manageable and consistent.
 - ### Make Learning Fun:
    Through gamification, Duolingo keeps users engaged with challenges, rewards, and fun exercises that turn language learning into a habit rather than a chore.
 - ### Provide Real-Time Feedback: